 However, an upshift by two gears is permitted at the transition from an acceleration phase to a constant speed phase if the duration of the constant speed phase exceeds 5 seconds.

-(b) If a downshift is required during an acceleration phase, the gear required during this downshift shall be noted (iDS).
+(b) If a downshift is required during an acceleration phase or at the beginning of the acceleration phase, the gear required during this downshift shall be noted (iDS).
 The starting point of a correction procedure is defined by either the last previous second when iDS was identified or by the starting point of the acceleration phase if all time samples before have gears > iDS.
 The highest gear of the time samples before the downshift determines the reference gear iref for the downshift.
-A downshift where iDS = iref – 1 is referred to as a one step downshift, a downshift where iDS = iref – 2 is referred to as a two step downshift.
+A downshift where iDS = iref – 1 is referred to as a one step downshift, a downshift where iDS = iref – 2 is referred to as a two step downshift, a downshift where iDS = iref – 3 is referred to as a three step downshift.
 The following check shall then be applied.

+xxxxx